MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_CreateANewCustomRoleToGrantAccessToManageAppRegistrations.md

     module: 'Module 01 - Plan and design the integration of enterprise apps for SSO'
 ---

-# Lab 21 - Create a custom role to management app registration
+# Lab 21 - Create a custom role to manage app registration

 ## Lab scenario